Applies to: KNA, KMA, KOA, KWA

-Kernun applies different rules to network traffic depending on the identity of the communicating parties.
+Kernun UTM applies different rules to network traffic depending on the identity of the communicating parties.
 A client or a server can be identified in several ways.
 The basic one is the IP address and the port number, which are available for any network connection.
 The IP-based identity is used very often, but it distinguishes between computers, not users.
 Sometimes it is necessary to apply different rules to different users, while each user can work on several machines and each machine can be utilized by more than one user.
 In such situations, we need to identify individual users, independently on the IP addresses of the computers they use.
-Kernun provides various means of user authentication.
+Kernun UTM provides various means of user authentication.
 An authenticated user name can be used as one of the conditions tested when searching for an applicable ACL.

 Some application protocols allow the passing of user credentials to a proxy within the normal protocol data flow.
-In Kernun, such type of authentication is supported by the HTTP and FTP proxies.
+In Kernun UTM, such type of authentication is supported by the HTTP and FTP proxies.
 Many other proxies are able to use out-of-band (OOB) authentication, which binds a user name to a client machine IP address.
-Kernun also provides a special authentication mode usable for protecting access to protected HTTP servers from clients in the external network—the HTTP authentication proxy.
+Kernun UTM also provides a special authentication mode usable for protecting access to protected HTTP servers from clients in the external network—the HTTP authentication proxy.

 Examples of configuration for all variants of authentication except NTLM